 Table 1: Examples of problems and decision.

 Table 2 reports all the pairwise preferences that can be inferred from table 1.
 The first column of table 2 is all the permutation pairs from a set of 4 alternatives.
-By {a,b} we mean that a is preferred b.
-For an example of how to infer preferences according to WARP, let us take a look at problem number 1. a3 is chosen, therefore, we can infer {a3, a1}, {a3, a2}, and {a3, a4}.
+By [a,b] we mean that a is preferred b.
+For an example of how to infer preferences according to WARP, let us take a look at problem number 1. a3 is chosen, therefore, we can infer [a3, a1], [a3, a2], and [a3, a4].
 Applying the same process to other problems give us the second column of the table.
 Masatlioglu et al. requires at least two problems to infer any preference.
 Let us take a look at the first and the second problems: we note that dropping a4 changes the choice; therefore, we can conclude that a4 must attract attention of the DM in problem 1 but a3 is chosen.
 Hence, a3 is revealed preferred to a2.
 Again, apply the same process to every pairs of problem give us the third column of table 2.
 The inference for Lleras et al also requires at least two problems.
 Again, let us take a look at the first two problems: a3 is chosen in the first problem suggesting that a3 must attract DM attention in every smaller subset that contains a3.
-Hence, we can infer {a1, a3} because a1 is chosen in the second problem.
+Hence, we can infer [a1, a3] because a1 is chosen in the second problem.